Brodie Hanson: Development

+Rugg had been a big fan of Home and Away since she was a child and had a lifelong dream of joining the cast.
+She originally auditioned for the role of Dani Sutherland, which eventually went to Tammin Sursok.
+The producers remembered her and shortly after the Dani audition, she was offered the role of new regular character Brodie.
+Rugg deferred a university course to take up the part.
+She called Brodie "a great character", and described her as "still struggling to find out who she is, and is facing major life changes.
+She's kind, genuine and very caring.
+She's suffered a lot of pain in her life, and doesn't like to see anyone else get hurt."

 Writers established a relationship between Brodie and recurring character Miles Alcott (Steven Rooke), which is cut short when he has to leave the Bay.
 Upon his return, a few months later, they pick up where they left off and Brodie is "overjoyed".
 Brodie's former boyfriend Alex Poulos (Danny Raco) is consumed with jealously.
 Rugg explained "Alex is none too happy that Brodie is dating Miles – she is his ex-girlfriend and Miles is one of his oldest mates.
 When Miles left the first time, Alex spent a couple of weeks trying to get Brodie back, to no avail.
 So with Miles on the scene again, Alex feels doubly threatened."
 On the night of the school dance, Miles and Brodie dress up as Anthony and Cleopatra, and Alex offers to drive them to the event in a bid to make peace with them.
 Rugg said that things are awkward, but Alex has to accept that Miles and Brodie are together.
 She also said that the evening is "perfect" and the couple are "so happy", until the drive home.